J.D./M.L.S. Concurrent Degree

 - Grading Standards: During their course of study, J.D./M.L.S. students are not identified separately from regular JD students in courses, examinations, or the grading process.
 All papers, assignments, and exams are graded using the MCL system for assigning student or exam ID numbers that protect student identity and ensures anonymous grading.

-- Administration and Student Advising: The J.D./M.L.S. degree program is under the academic direction and supervision of the law school Dean and the Assoc.
-Dean for Academic Support.
+- Administration and Student Advising: The J.D./M.L.S. degree program is under the academic direction and supervision of the law school Dean.
 The regular departments of MCL provide all other administrative services.

-- Graduation and Conferring of Degrees: Upon completion of the J.D./M.L.S. degree program, graduates shall be eligible to participate in the MCL annual graduation ceremony and receive both their J.D. and M.L.S. diplomas.
+- Graduation and Conferring of Degrees: Upon completion of the J.D./M.L.S. degree program, graduates shall be eligible to participate in the law school's annual graduation ceremony and receive both their J.D. and M.L.S. diplomas.